network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 Thus, we recommend testing uplink and downlink sequentially.
 Parallel testing is considered a future extension.

-### Reaching full buffer utilization
+### Achieving Full Buffer Utilization

-The Responsiveness Test gradually increases the number of TCP connections and measures "goodput" (the sum of actual data transferred across all connections in a unit of time) continuously.
+The Responsiveness Test gradually increases the number of TCP connections (known as load-generating connections) and measures "goodput" (the sum of actual data transferred across all connections in a unit of time) continuously.
-Once goodput reaches saturation, buffers will start filling up, creating the well-known "standing queue" that is known as bufferbloat.
-This is the moment the test starts measuring the responsiveness until the responsiveness reaches saturation as well.
+By definition, once goodput is maximized, buffers will start filling up, creating the "standing queue" that is characteristic of bufferbloat.
+At this moment the test starts measuring the responsiveness until it, too, reaches saturation.
 At this point we are creating the worst-case scenario within the limits of the realistic traffic pattern.